isomerpages/imda-tradetrust/_about/What is TradeTrust.md

 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>Your data resides in the electronic document files generated and is not
-written into the public blockchain so as to preserves data confidentiality.
+written into the public blockchain to preserves data confidentiality.
 Only the title ownership is recorded on one of the selected blockchain for title documents.</p>
 <p></p>
 <p>And the security and reliability of TradeTrust is ensured through the
 vulnerability assessment and penetration testing of the Smart Contract